 Furthermore, kids enjoy kite flying with faith to please god for no more rainfall whereas older people enjoy playing cards.

 As ancient people practice, you have to leave the earth once during the Dashain festival, so Linge Ping (bamboo swing) is constructed in different places.
 People of all age groups enjoy playing a swing.
 Kids in Nepal enjoy it most during the Dashain festival.

 People use this Dashain festival in Nepal to embark on trekking because it happens during the Autumn season.
-A large number of tourists travel for trekking around this season each year.
+A large number of tourists travel for a trek around this season each year.
 Since it allows them to explore the culture and traditions of the Nepalese people and also enjoy clear mountain vistas of Everest Base Camp Trek, Annapurna Base Camp Trek, Kanchenjunga Base Camp Trek, Manaslu Circuit Trek, and other more.
 Even Nepalese find it more interesting to indulge in adventurous sports like bungee jumping, paragliding, wildlife safari, and likewise in their Dashain vacation.

 As it is unknown to many foreigners, you might have many queries in your mind.
 We are here to answer your every question related to Dashain Festival in Nepal.
-So, do not hesitate to mail us on email@example.com.
+So, do not hesitate to mail us at firstname.lastname@example.org.